Barath-dan/Retail-Data-Analysis/README.md

 ### 4. SQL Queries for Insights
 SQL queries will involve JOIN, GROUP BY, HAVING, ROW_NUMBER(), and CASE WHEN for advanced data operations.
 ### 5. Streamlit App for Real-Time Insights
 Streamlit is used to create an interactive dashboard for displaying data and insights.
-The following steps are followed:
 ## Conclusion
 This project showcases how to extract meaningful insights from sales data using Python, SQL, and Streamlit.
 By identifying key trends, top-performing products, and potential areas for growth, businesses can make informed decisions to optimize their sales strategies.